-(c) Estimation of Useful Lives of Furniture and Fixtures
+(b) Estimation of Useful Lives of Furniture and Fixtures

 The Company estimates the useful lives of furniture and fixtures based on the period over which the assets are expected to be available for use.
 The estimated useful lives of furniture and fixtures are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.

 The carrying amounts of furniture and fixtures are analyzed in Note 7.
-Based on management's assessment as at 2014, there is no change in the estimated useful life of furniture and fixtures during such period.
+Based on management's assessment, there is no change in the estimated useful life of furniture and fixtures during such period.
 Actual results, however, may vary due to changes in estimates brought about by changes in factors mentioned above.
-Furniture and fixtures were fully depreciated as of December 31, 2018 and 2017.
+Furniture and fixtures were fully depreciated as of December 31, 2019 and 2018.

-(d) Determination of Realizable Amount of Deferred Tax Assets
+(c) Determination of Realizable Amount of Deferred Tax Assets

 The Company reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
-In 2018 and 2017, management believes, based on its evaluation, that the Company may not recover the tax benefit of the temporary differences considering the present circumstances of its operations as disclosed in Note 1; hence, the remaining deferred tax assets, were not recognized (see Note 11).
+In 2019 and 2018, management believes, based on its evaluation, that the Company may not recover the tax benefit of the temporary differences considering the present circumstances of its operations as disclosed in Note 1; hence, deferred tax assets were not recognized (see Note 11).

-(e) Determination of Impairment of Non-financial Assets
+(d) Impairment of Non-financial Assets